jtayler/TrainWreck/README.md

 # TrainWreck
-TrainWreck is a Nano-based control app to run a model Z guage train into the ground and off the rails.
+TrainWreck is a Nano-based control app to run a model Z guage train into the ground and off the rails!

 This app is a **fully scripted model train control system** with display, signals, smooth motion, and themed routes.